Are you aware that around mid-last year, Netflix invested about 54 billion Naira for 35 billboards along the sunset strip in LA?

 Just like Netflix, top global brands compete against each other to be seen on the highways.

 Certainly, you see a lot of billboards carrying different messages along the major roads in Lagos or across the country.

 Of course, that is if you have not been bedridden since childbirth.

-What do you think makes brand to spend so much just to advertise on them when there is a plethora of other options to leverage?
+What do you think makes brands spend so much just to advertise on them when there are a plethora of other options to leverage?